 When Pastor Dwight Anderson heard the initial news that thousands of LWR quilts and kits were believed to have been destroyed in the blast that shook the port and surrounding area of Beirut, Lebanon, he knew he had to let his quilters know.
-As he arrived at their work rooms tucked away in the halls of Nelsonville Lutheran Church in rural Wisconsin, he announced, "Elders, we have a problem."
+As he arrived at their work room in the basement of Nelsonville Lutheran Church in rural Wisconsin, he announced, "Elders, we have a problem."

 The faithful quilters took the news hard.
 They had prayed over every one of the quilts they had sent.
 This was personal to them, and their hearts hurt for the people who wouldn’t be receiving their love and comfort.
 But like thousands of other quilters around the country, they promptly got to work to replace what was believed to have been lost.